 The virus is commonly transmitted in the saliva of an infected animal when it bites another animal, but it can also be found in its eyes or nose.
 Untreated rabies is always fatal and it kills one or two people every year.
 According to the Centers for Disease Control (CDC), this is almost always because the victims didn’t understand their exposure after being bitten.
 The CDCs advice is to get prompt treatment if you get bitten by any animal that could have rabies.

-It’s a common misconception that a nocturnal animal seen out in the daytime must be rabid, but this is rarely the case.
-In spring and early summer, mothers and juveniles will venture forth even in daylight to search for food, as you see in the photo above.
-Watch skunk mother and her kits out in daylight.
-And, any time of year, animals that are especially hungry may come out to forage; they will behave normally.
+It’s a common misconception that a nocturnal animal seen in the daytime must be rabid, but this is rarely the case.
+In spring and early summer, mothers and juveniles will venture forth even in daylight to search for food.
+Watch the skunk mother and her kits out in daylight.
+At any time of year, especially hungry animals may come out to forage, and they’ll behave normally.

 Identifying a rabid animal

-If you believe an animal is rabid, keep your family and pets away from it and call Animal Control.
-A word of caution about calling them: Animal “control” basically means animal euthanasia.
-Don’t call them unless you’re pretty certain the animal is ill.
-Some jurisdictions have standing orders to kill certain species whether they appear sick or not.
+If you believe an animal is rabid, keep family and pets away and call your local Animal Control.
+A word of caution about calling them: Animal “control” usually means animal euthanasia.
+Please don’t call them unless you’re pretty sure the animal is ill.
+Some jurisdictions have standing orders to kill certain species even if they don’t appear sick.

 If your pet is bitten

-If you (or your vaccinated or unvaccinated pet) are bitten by an animal, try to contain it, but don’t risk another bite.
+If you (or your vaccinated or unvaccinated pet) are bitten, try to contain the animal, but don’t risk another bite.
 Containment may be as easy as placing a box over the animal, with a heavy rock on top to hold it down.
 Wash your wound with soap and water and seek medical attention immediately.
 Teach your children to immediately tell you if they’re bitten or scratched by a wild animal.
 By the way, rabies vaccinations for humans are no longer administered into the abdomen, a reportedly very painful procedure of the past.
-Now, they go in the arm, one a week for several weeks, and they’re no more painful than a flu shot (not that anyone would want to experience it!)
+Now, they go in the arm, one a week for a few weeks, and they’re no more painful than a flu shot (not that anyone would want to experience it!)